-Kyaing Tong (pronounced Chyaing Tong and sometimes spelled Keng Tung) is located in the Shan State and it is known for its unique landcape and ethnic tribes.
+Kyaing Tong (pronounced Chyaing Tong and sometimes spelled Keng Tung) is located in the east of Myanmar’s Shan State.
+Kyaing Tong is known for its unique landscape and ethnic tribes.
 Some of the most famous hill tribes of Myanmar live in the area of Kyaing Tong.
 Many people choose not to put Kyaing Tong on their Myanmar itinerary, however, this area is really unique and in our opinion, it is one of the hidden gems of Myanmar.

 Our day began with a hike through the mountains on our way to visit some of the local tribes of the area.
-Climbing the relatively steep hills, and looking around we could see the yellowish rice fields that had already been harvested and some typical scenery for the area.
+Climbing the relatively steep hills, and looking around we could see the yellowish rice fields that had already been harvested and some typical scenery of this hilly area.
 Please consider the fact that tourism has already started to put its mark on these ethnic tribes.
-There are small “stores” on the way to some of the villages that sell the local hand-made artifacts such as wallets, jewelry etc. Our guide warned us in advance that while entering the village we will be accompanied by groups of the women who shall literally shove their hand-made artifacts in our face and beg us to buy one or a dozen of their bead necklaces, pipes or bags.
-He asked us to wait before buying any items from one of the women, because once we buy an item, the other ten women would try their luck and not in a very polite manner.
+There are small “stores” on the way to some of the villages that sell the local hand-made artifacts such as wallets, jewelry etc. Our guide warned us in advance that while entering the village we will be accompanied by groups of women who shall literally shove their hand-made artifacts in our face and beg us to buy one or a dozen of their bead necklaces, pipes or bags.
+He asked us to wait before buying any items from one of the women because once we buy an item, the other ten women would try their luck and not in a very polite manner.
 This is a serious problem that the guides are well aware of.
-They are constantly asking the women to wait with their “in-your-face-selling” technique till the end of the visit but the women usually fail to understand.
+They are constantly asking the women to wait with their aggressive and unpleasant selling technique till the end of the visit but the women usually fail to understand.

 One of the highlights of our visits was to be invited to two of the local houses and there we could learn about their daily lives in a more relaxed atmosphere and take some pictures (with better light conditions and without things being shoved in our faces).
 At the end of the visit we bought a few items from 3-4 women and everyone was happy.
 We had such a lovely time with our hostess and it was such a special experience to drink tea, nosh on peanuts and the sweetest papaya we’d ever eaten and have a laugh with this local family whose life is so different than ours.
 A good idea is to bring with you some small gifts for the local women and children (not candy that will cause teeth damage) such as crayons, stickers, hair pins or any kind of toys.
 To our surprise, the hit of our “goody bag” was the most simple plastic spring toy and the blow ball pipe which was a huge success among the women and the kids alike (once we showed them how to use it, the entire village heard the cheers of joy).
-You can also collect the toiletries from your hotels and give them to the women.
+You can also collect the toiletries from your hotel and give them to the women.
 They will gladly accept it with a smile.
-On the our way back we stopped at one of the lookouts overlooking the amazing views and enjoyed a typical picnic in the open air with snacks we bought earlier in the local market.
+On our way back we stopped at one of the lookouts overlooking the amazing landscape and enjoyed a typical picnic in the open air with snacks we bought earlier in the local market.

-The Kyaing Tong area is quite special, especially for travelers who love culture and photography.
+The Kyaing Tong area is very special, particularly for travelers who love culture and photography.
 It is a bit secluded and less touristic than other parts of Myanmar and therefore, it is not on everyone’s bucket list.
 We hardly met any tourists here and we certainly learned a lot about the people of this area.
-We also happen to stumble upon a local festival and had a chance to fly candle-lit sky lanterns.
-If you couldn’t figure it out by now, we loved our time in the area.
+We also happened to stumble upon a local festival and had a chance to fly candle-lit sky lanterns.
+If you couldn’t figure it out by now, we loved our time in Kyaing Tong area.
 You can read more about our adventures in our Kyaing Tong travel story (and also learn about a great place to eat in Kyaing Tong).